scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/my-summer-of-code-2021/index.md

 [Draft of spanning_tree_distribution](https://github.com/mjschwenne/networkx/commit/da1f5cf688277426575115e3328e16d8f5b29a3c)

-[Changed HK to only report on the support of the answer](https://github.com/mjschwenne/networkx/commit/b6bec0dada9ff67dc1cf28f5ae0fe3b1df490dc5) - _Needing to limit \\(\gamma\\) to only the support of the Held Karp relaxation is what caused this change_
+[Changed HK to only report on the support of the answer](https://github.com/mjschwenne/networkx/commit/b6bec0dada9ff67dc1cf28f5ae0fe3b1df490dc5) - _Needing to limit $\gamma$ to only the support of the Held Karp relaxation is what caused this change_

 [Fixed contraction bug by changing to MultiGraph.
 Problem with prob > 1](https://github.com/mjschwenne/networkx/commit/0fcf0b3ecfc3704db17830eeeae72a67b4182ffb) - _Because the probability is only_ proportional _to the product of the edge weights, this was not actually a problem_